-A report by research company IBISWorld showed that the growth rate for alternative milks such as soy and almond milk is outstripping growth for the good old dairy variety.
+A report by research company IBISWorld in 2014 showed that the growth rate for alternative milks such as soy and almond milk was outstripping growth for the good old dairy variety.
 While milk and cream processing grew by an average of 0.2% per year over five years, soy and almond milk production grew by an average of 5.9%.

-Soy, oat, rice, coconut and almond milks have been building in market share.
-Phil Ruthven of IBISWorld attributed their growth to health-consciousness, saying that the alternative milks are typically protein-rich and low in fat and sodium.
-A growing awareness of food intolerances is also a factor.
+Soy, oat, rice, coconut and almond milks had been building in market share.
+Phil Ruthven of IBISWorld attributed their growth to health consciousness, saying that the alternative milks were typically protein-rich and low in fat and sodium.
+A growing awareness of food intolerances was also a factor.

-The spread of these ‘milks’ into supermarkets and cafés isn’t limited to Australia.
-Internationally, it seems almond milk is growing the fastest and other options are coming onto the market including blended products and even quinoa milk.
-In the UK, sales have risen by 40% in the past three years.
+The spread of these ‘milks’ into supermarkets and cafés wasn’t limited to Australia.
+Internationally, it seemed almond milk was growing the fastest and other options were coming onto the market including blended products and even quinoa milk.
+In the UK, sales had risen by 40% in the previous three years.
 In the USA, by 2011, the market share was 68.7% soy, 21% almond, 7.2% rice and 2.6% coconut.
 Almond milk sales seemed to be overhauling those of soy milk, with almond the fastest-growing category.

 Not all alternative milks are created equal.
 In a review of products on the market, one vegan/health/yoga website, The Compassionate Road, points out that some contain dubious additives, for example: Filtered water, soy protein (this is made from the isolate not a whole bean), corn maltodextrin, sunflower oil, canola oil, cane sugar, calcium, phosphate, magnesium, acidity regulators 332, 450, antioxidant ascorbic acid, Vitamin A, B12, D2, B2,B1, natural flavor.